charlesikeng-tech/AiEngineeringManagerCopilot/README.md

 }
 ```

-For local development, the recommended default is:
+For local development:

 ```text
 Provider = Fake
 ```

-This allows the complete application to run without an external API.
+This allows AI workflows to execute without an external API.

 For OpenAI: